AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW1ENGR399.md

 ### (i)
 What is the main difference between act utilitarianism (a kind of “direct utilitarianism”) and rule utilitarianism (a kind of “indirect utilitarianism”)?
 Why do the authors believe that, despite its name, rule utilitarianism shouldn’t be classified as a type of utilitarianism?

+> [!Ans]
+> Act utilitarianism directly assesses the moral rightness of actions, whereas indirect / rule utilitarianism determines if an act is right or wrong based on a preditermined set of rules that would determine the best utilitarian consequences.
+Essentially, determining moral correctness based on the general results of an act rather than the individual results of an individual act.
+The authors believe that rule utilitarianism shouldn't be classified as a type of utilitarianism because it goes against the idea of consequentialism / utilitarianism which is attempting to reach the best outcome possible.
+Instead, rule consequentialism focuses on following a strict (but plausible) set of moral rules.

 ### (ii)
 What does welfarism—which all utilitarians accept—take to be “intrinsically good” and “intrinsically bad”?
 Do you agree, or do you think that there may be other things in the world that are also intrinsically good or bad?

+> [!Ans]
+> Welfarism holds that positive well-being is the only intrinsiic good and negative well-being is the only intrinsic bad.
+While I agree those are intrinsically good and bad, I believe there are more things in the world that are intrinsically good and bad.
+For example, genocide I believe is intrinsically bad but welfarism seems to believe negative well-being is the only intrinsic bad.
+For example, in Marvel's Avengers infinity war, the antagonist (thanos) killed half of the population so that way the other half would live happily (no more fighting over food / resources).
+While welfarism might approve of this (if more than half the population survives) becauses majority of people would have good well-being which is intrinsicly good.

 Note: How exactly does welfarism fit with utilitarianism?
 The idea is this: determining how one ought to act in any given situation is a two-step process, according to utilitarians.
 You can think of this as a kind of “algorithm.”
 Imagine that you’re in a situation where you have a couple of options: you could either take some action A or, alternatively, you could take some different action B. Which is the right action to take?
 Step one: evaluate the consequences of A and B. Would the consequences of A be better than the consequences of B?
 Would A result in more total wellbeing (i.e., welfare) than B?
 Or the other way around?